Science

 Throughout EYFS and across both KS1 and KS2 children will have the opportunity to make links with learning in other subject areas.
 For example, using their knowledge of electrical circuits within a design and technology project or extending their knowledge of rocks and soils when learning about mining in the local area.
 Where possible, teaching and learning will be practical.
 We will use our school grounds and locality within our programme of teaching and learning.

-Additional opportunities are provided in Science, such as celebrating Science Week, whole school science workshop afternoons led by visitors andeducational visits linked to the science curriculum.
+Additional opportunities are provided in Science, such as celebrating Science Week, whole school science workshop afternoons led by visitors and educational visits linked to the science curriculum.

 Impact